 Have your kids been wondering: Do they celebrate Halloween in Australia?

-When you’re going to live in new country, it can be helpful to understand the traditions of that country so I thought it was worth writing a post about Halloween in Australia so you know what to expect from an Australian Halloween.
+When you’re going to live in new country, it can be helpful to understand the traditions of that country so I thought it was worth writing a post about Halloween in Australia so you know what to expect from an Australian Halloween and learn how the Aussie celebrate this special event.

 Halloween in Australia is not as widely celebrated or deeply rooted in tradition as it is in some other countries, particularly the United States, but it has definitely gained popularity over the last decade, and some suburbs really do go all in for Halloween in Australia!

 So if you’re asking does Australia celebrate Halloween?
 The answer is most definitely YES – an Australia Halloween can be an awful lot of fun if you choose to celebrate it!
-(Equally, if you prefer not to celebrate Halloween, that’s fine too – you don’t feel pressure to celebrate here unless you live in a suburb that goes big for Halloween).
+(Equally, if you prefer not to celebrate Halloween, that’s fine too – you don’t need to feel the pressure to celebrate here unless you live in a suburb that goes big for Halloween celebrations and Halloween parties in which case you might want to turn off your lights and hide if it’s an occasion you prefer to avoid!).

 Want to learn about Christmas in Australia?
 Read this post!